 Links to the referenced ergonomics programs below are located on the bottom left of this page.

-Gannett Health Services Center also offers information specifically on healthy computer use.
+Cornell Health also offers information specifically on healthy computer use.

 The Cornell University Department of Design & Environmental Analysis and Dr. Alan Hedge have produced a great web site dedicated to ergonomics.
 Here you can find all kinds of information and additional links to provide you with knowledge and solutions to address ergonomic related issues.